 Often, when people think about biometrics-based access management and security, they think of two different words: Identification and verification.
-However, when it comes to actually implementing and using access control systems and setting up security infrastructure that deploys biometrics, they often confuse these terms and how they apply to their security needs.
+However, when it comes to actually implementing and using access control systems and setting up a security infrastructure that deploys biometrics, they often confuse these terms and how they apply to their security needs.
 It can be easy to be confused by the difference between identifying a user and verifying them, but it’s an important distinction that’s necessary for optimizing access management.

 Who Are You?